beaker-project/beaker/documentation/user-guide/systems.rst

     Shows further hardware details.
 Groups
     Shows the groups of which this System is a member.
+Access Policy
+    Control the level of permission granted to other Beaker users for this system.
+See :ref:`system-access-policies`.
 Excluded Families
     Are the list of Distros that this System does not support.
 Power